 Why should you write your goals down?

 Writing down your goals helps create a vision in your mind of how you want to be in the future.
 You can visually see the goal and understand the difference it will make in your life.

 Why is a written goal more powerful?

 Studies show that goal setters achieve their goals.
-People who write down their goals when goal setting are even more likely to have success getting to where they want to go.
+People who write down their goals are even more likely to have success getting to where they want to go.

 There’s a brain-to-hand connection that comes into effect.
-Writing down your goals down plants the goal in your brain, and once it’s there, it sticks.
+Writing down your goals plants the goal in your brain, and once it’s there, it sticks.

-Benefits of writing down your goals
+The importance of writing down your goals

 Here are 5 benefits of writing down your goals.